 Manipulation means gently stretching and moving the affected foot into proper positioning.
 At that point, it is placed in a cast that runs the length of the leg.
 Achilles tenotomy is a procedure used to release tightness in the tendon by making a minor cut—so small that it does not require stitches—in the Achilles.
 This allows the tendon to grow to a proper length.
 The bracing part of the process ensures that the procedure has permanent results for the child.

 When conservative methods do not produce the desired results, surgery can be used to adjust the foot to a normal position.
 This is rare, but still important to recognize as a viable option for certain cases.

 Always keep in mind that Carolina Podiatry Group is here for you and your entire family, no matter what age.
 We provide expert care to handle any foot or ankle condition—including clubfoot.
-Schedule your appointment at any of our three locations online or call (803) 285-1411 for our Lancaster office, (803) 548-FEET (3338) for our Fort Mill office, or (803) 285-1411 for our Chester, SC office today!
+Schedule your appointment at any of our three locations online or call (803) 285-1411 for our Lancaster office, (803) 548-FEET (3338) for our Indian Land office, or (803) 285-1411 for our Rock Hill, SC office today!